wpmetabox/docsv2/docs/tutorials/create-dynamic-banners.md

 }
 add_shortcode( 'banner-shortcode', 'short_code_banner' );
 ```
-In there:
+**In there**:

 This code is quite the same with the code we used with MB Views above, just change it a little bit.

-* `$settings`: Create the $setting variable to get the value of all the fields in the settings page which has the option name as `banner`.
+* `$settings`: Create the `$setting` variable to get the value of all the fields in the settings page which has the option name as `banner`.
 Note that the ID of the settings page also is the option name automatically.
 In the case you change the option name to the other one, make sure to add it here.

 * `$image_ids`: Create the `$image_ids` variable to obtain value from the field with ID as 'image'.